 Soundwalls, track and vehicle maintenance, building insulation, equipment enclosures, and vibration and noise absorbing products under the tracks such as tire derived aggregate (rubber pieces) or floating slab (concrete slab supported by a resilient layer) are examples of mitigation measures that have been constructed as part of the project to mitigate noise and vibration impacts during future BART service.

-Soundwalls – In addition to existing sound walls which provide noise insulation, approximately 12,500 linear feet of soundwalls will be constructed.
+Soundwalls – In addition to existing sound walls which provide noise insulation, approximately 12,500 linear feet of soundwalls were constructed.
 Typically, the location of a soundwall is 10 to 15 feet from the center of the BART tracks.
 In areas where a soundwall is recommended on both sides of the alignment, noise absorbing soundwalls are commonly required to prevent train noise echo.

-Will VTA remove the existing soundwalls and build new soundwalls?
+Did VTA remove the existing soundwalls and build new soundwalls?